timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

-Starting with `v0.7.5` an extra option is available preserving the [CSS stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) by deactivating the "opacity hack (`opacity: 0.99;`)" used on `<BackgroundImage />` to allow it's usage within stacking context changing element styled with e.g.
+Starting with `v0.7.5` an extra option is available preserving the [CSS stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) by deactivating the "opacity hack (`opacity: 0.99;`)" used on `<BackgroundImage />` to allow its usage within stacking context changing element styled with e.g.
 `grid` or `flex` per default.
 Activating `preserveStackingContext` prevents this behavior - but allows you to use any stacking context changing elements (like elements styled with